How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 To enable X11 forwarding, add the -X option:

-This will enable the capability to run graphical applications from the remote server onto your local system.
+This will enable you to run graphical applications from the remote server on your local system.

 #Using SSH config file